 Surgery is often necessary for spinal cord injury victims.
 The protocol of most hospitals requires the continual hourly turning of most victims of quadriplegia.
 A wrinkled sheet or underwear not perfectly even is a potential cause for the development of a pressure sore.
-With limited mobility, each spinal cord injury victim is at risk for death.
+With limited mobility, each spinal cord injury victim is at risk of death.
 Medical equipment and sufficient attendant care are imperative for the victim’s quality of life, and counsel is cautioned to keep in mind the necessity to tend to these issues to avoid a shortened life expectancy.

 Spinal cord injuries are devastating.
 The temporary and permanent physical changes can have detrimental effects on the victim, and often, without proper intervention, a victim can lose the will to live.
 Psychiatric intervention is imperative in such cases.
-Mental evaluations must be required to cater to any significant neuronal damage and potentially issue any necessary medications.
+Mental evaluations must be required to cater to any significant neuronal damage and potentially issue any necessary spinal code medications.

 With spinal cord injury cases, there are times when children may have a valid cause of action when a parent sustains an injury, or vice-versa, whether the parent may maintain a cause of action where the child sustains the injury.

 Loss of consortium or “trauma to the marital relationship” acknowledges that a spouse may not be capable of performing those tasks as previously performed, as the loss of consortium is being recognized in most jurisdictions.